uiceds/cee-492-project-2025-gasc/cee492_report copy_Submission 3 (14NOV2025).typ

 While the R^2 value differed per structure, something that remained relatively consistent was the RMSE for all observation made.
 The column in table 6 is reported in feet and represents the magnitude of inaccuracy between the predicted and actual profile at any given point.

-== Conclusions
-In conclusion, the modeling effort to date reveals critical insights into river dynamics and emphasizes the need for comprehensive methods that consider both common trends and rare events in fluvial systems.
-Supporting evidence from statistical analyses and ongoing literature review enriches the findings, reiterating the significance of continuous improvement in river modeling methodologies.

-= Discussion

-(SECTION SHOULD ADDRESS: Were you able to answer your research question or support/refute your hypothesis?
-If not, why not?
-What would be your next steps if you were to continue this line of inquiry after the semester is over?
-(There can always be next steps, regardless of whether you have been able to answer your question or not.))

 == Next Steps

-(COPIED FROM PREVIOUS SECTION, NEEDS EDITING)
 The project team noticed some areas which could be improved for the final report.
 First, the use of the R^2 and RSME as accuracy metrics seems useful, but could be supported by overall area comparisons.
 These comparsions could be made between the final year prediction vs actual, but are thought to be more insightful if the second to last year is compared to both the the actual final year profile along with the predicted final year profile.
 A cut, fill, or balance (values close to zero) could be applied to the difference in areas.
 Another area for improvement that the team noticed is that the current code extends actual profiles artifically to stay within a set horizontal maximum and minimum value.
 This becomes problematic when comparing a predicted profile that extends from the maximum to minimum horizotnal extents to an actual profile that has artifical, and rather incorrect, elevation data.
 The project team believes a truncation of the results to have a consistent horizontal maximum and minimum can alliviate this issue.
 In addition to model improvements, the team has begun evalauating existing industry and academic sources in order to better contexualize the findings of this project.
 Initial sources come from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour.

 The overall evaluation of these approaches underscores that while the SVD + ridge model effectively captures broad, long-term changes in river morphology, it is less proficient at detecting sudden, localized alterations.
 This dual approach highlights the necessity for advanced modeling techniques that can accommodate both gradual and rapid changes in river dynamics.
 Additionally, the interpretations derived from the modes align with established fluvial processes, demonstrating the model's utility as a screening tool for anticipating potential changes in river morphology, informing infrastructure decisions, sediment management, and ecological conservation efforts.

-=== Advanced Scour Modeling

-(JUST MY TWO CENTS BUT THIS MAY BE A GOOD "NEXT STEPS" TOPIC TO COVER...WAY TOO COMPLICATED FOR WHAT WE ARE DOING BUT IT WOULD BE POSSIBLE TO TAKE THIS MODELING TO THE NEXT LEVEL WITH DIRECT COMPUTATIONAL CAPABILITIES.)

-Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:
-1. Contraction Scour -
-  1. Laursen Live Bed or Clear Water Scour Equation
-$ V_c = K_u y_1^(1/6) D_50^(1/2) $
-2. Local Scour
-  1. Pier Scour - The Colorado State University (CSU) Equation
-  $ y_s = 2.0 K_1 K_2 K_3 K_4 a^0.65 y_1^0.35 "Fr"^0.43 $
-  2. Abutment Scour - The Frolich Equation
-  $ y_s = 2.27 K_1 K_2 (L')^0.43 y_a^0.57 "Fr"^0.61 + y_a $

-To effectively apply the equations, we'll need to make informed assumptions.
-Since this is a Department of Transportation (DOT) project, our team plans to reference various publicly available DOT sources to make these assumptions.
-We'll then calculate or estimate variables related to flow velocity, streambed/channel geometry, and pier geometry using the gathered data.
+== Conclusion
+In conclusion, the modeling effort to date reveals critical insights into river dynamics and emphasizes the need for comprehensive methods that consider both common trends and rare events in fluvial systems.
+Supporting evidence from statistical analyses and ongoing literature review enriches the findings, reiterating the significance of continuous improvement in river modeling methodologies.